 - Demonstrating Hyper Arousal

 This can manifest as problems sleeping and concentrating.
 A person may feel as if they need to keep their back to the wall when in public or unfamiliar spaces.
-Loud or specific noises may easily startle them and create a feeling of “being on edge” or even intense anger.
+Loud or specific noises may easily startle them and create a feeling of “being on edge” or even cause intense, angry outbursts.

 - Feeling hopelessness